 Q. What is a good rpm for a table saw?

 In general, 3,000 to 4,000 rpm is considered a good speed for a table saw, though DeWalt models exceed this.
 This makes it easier to cut tough materials like composite boards and hardwoods.

 Q. Does DeWalt make a cabinet table saw?

 No. DeWalt’s focus is on benchtop and jobsite saws for DIY and professional users.
 The company offers very competitive ripping capacities but does not have the massive table areas of cabinet saws.

 Q. Is DeWalt coming out with a new 10-inch table saw?

-DeWalt has a policy of continuing development and improvement, so a new DeWalt table saw could be imminent at almost any time.
+DeWalt has a policy of continuing development and improvement, so a new DeWalt table saw could be imminent.
 Woodworking magazines and websites are usually first with this news, so it’s worth checking these sources regularly.

 Q. How do I change the blade on a DeWalt table saw?